kinshi/c3l/README.md

 ```

 ### Limitations
 As I mentioned before 0x1000 is always read by the VIC as character ROM.
-You can
+Your
-still read and write to the memory with your program.
-You could store extra
+program will still use this memory normally.
+See [vicdemo1](https://github.com/sgjava/c3l/blob/master/src/vicdemo1.c)
-character sets, sprites, etc. there and copy them as needed for example.
-You can
+for an example of using the ROM character set and ASCII to PETSCII translation of
-can also use the ROM character set at 0x1800.
+printVicPet.

 Sprites flicker and cause characters on the screen to flicker too.
 I'm not sure
 if this is VICE or if it would happen on a real C128.